tpm2-software/tpm2-send-tbs/README.md

 make check
 ```

-### Note:
+### Limitation: Some TPM Commands Fail

-At the moment, some TPM commands will fail, e.g.:
+At the moment, some TPM commands will fail.
+The root cause of this is unclear.
+It could be a limitation of the TBS, insufficient priviledges or something entirely different.
+Hints and patches welcome!

+Example:

 ```bash
 tpm2_nvread 0x01C00002 -T "cmd: build/hex | build/tpm2-send-tbs.exe --debug | build/unhex"